abhynadar/gatsby_arcanvas/src/data/blog/aws/elements-of-vpc/index.md

 - You can detach an internet gateway from VPC and delete it.
 - You cannot detach an internet gateway if your VPC has resources with associated public IP Address or Elastic IP.
 - A CIDR block helps us identify the Network ID and also tells us how many Hosts we can have in that network.
+- Largest address space you can allocate to a VPC is with CIDR block ending with /16, this will be 65k IP Addresses.
 - Every server inside a subnet will have same Network ID but different Host ID.